Home » Aldi Finds (Special Buys) » SOHL 10 Drawer Rolling Storage Cart

 Huntington Home 10 Drawer Rolling Storage Cart

-The Huntington Home 10 Drawer Rolling Storage Cart (Product Code 55135) costs $24.99 at the time of publication.
-That’s cheaper than many similar carts on the market, including ones from Michael’s, Target, or Walmart.
+The Huntington Home 10 Drawer Rolling Storage Cart cost $24.99 when I bought it in 2020.
+As of 2025, the cart costs $29.99.
+That’s still cheaper than many similar carts on the market, including ones from Michael’s, Target, or Walmart.

-The Huntington Home cart is an Aldi Find (Special Buy), which means it’s only in stores for a short time.
+The cart is an Aldi Find, which means it’s only in stores for a short time.
 Aldi does not offer online ordering for its specials, so once this sells out at local stores, it’s gone until next time.
 The good news is that Aldi usually sells carts like this one a few times a year.
 I’ve seen them in late December/January when people are looking to get organized after the holidays, and they also sometimes show up in the fall when people are looking to furnish dorm rooms and get organized for school.
-I even saw a larger 12-drawer rolling storage cart that was about twice as wide for sale at Aldi a month or two ago.

-Here are some specifications on the 10 Drawer Cart:
+Here are some specifications on the 10-drawer cart I bought:

 The cart comes disassembled and packed in a large flat box.
 It includes an instruction manual but does not come with a warranty or any after-sales service.